 This study aims to show the extraordinary complexity of an exit from the euro by Italy through a comparison with Argentina in the nineties when they adopted a currency convertibility with the dollar.
-After abandoning that regime in 2002 and having defaulted on debt, the country continued to grow at high rates within a few years.
-According to some, the Argentine experience shows that leaving the euro and debt restructuring could "revive" Italy.
-This conclusion is profoundly wrong.
-To find out more about this comparison visit the full report below or click HERE.
+After abandoning that regime in 2002 and having defaulted on their debt, Argentina began to grow at high rates within a few years.
+According to some, this Argentine experience shows that leaving the euro and restructuring the debt could "revive" Italy.
+However, Professor Passacantando argues this conclusion is profoundly wrong.
+To find out more visit the full report below or click HERE.

 |Working Paper.pdf||778.89 KB|